 - Eat Healthily

-Choose fresh fruits, whole grains, and nuts to incorporate nutrients and fiber in your diet.
+Choose fresh fruits, whole grains and nuts to incorporate nutrients and fibre into your diet.
 Control your portions and keep away from junk food.
+Read more diet tips for diabetes management.

 - Lose Weight Before Your Pregnancy